Virginians of all ages want to have the option of getting where they need to go without driving.

 “The need for more travel options is obvious,” says Trip Pollard, director of SELC’s Land & Community Program.
 “To travel by train from Roanoke to Norfolk today would take 16 hours—including a 6-hour layover in Washington, DC.
 We can and we must do better for Virginians.”

-SELC, Virginians for High Speed Rail, the Hampton Roads Chamber, Virginia 21, and Roanoke Regional Chamber jointly released the report, called Expanding Virginia’s Passenger Rail: Connecting the Blue Ridge to the Beach with the Commonwealth Corridor.
+SELC, Virginians for High Speed Rail, the Hampton Roads Chamber, Virginia 21, and the Roanoke Regional Chamber of Commcerce jointly released the report, called Expanding Virginia’s Passenger Rail: Connecting the Blue Ridge to the Beach with the Commonwealth Corridor.

 The benefits of the proposed rail service also include: